geometrian/TinyLeakCheck/README.md

 - Mess with its `.mode` variable to configure whether leaks are recorded (and if so, if they are traced) at whatever granularity you please.
 - Walk through the current `.blocks` to see what memory has been allocated.
-- `.record_[de]alloc(...)` to trace stuff from your own code that is semantically an allocation/deallocation, but doesn't actually `new`/`delete` memory.
+- `.record_[de]alloc(⋯)` to trace stuff from your own code that is semantically an allocation/deallocation, but doesn't actually `new`/`delete` memory.
 - Change the instance's callbacks to override the memory leak detection and block printing functionality.
 - Change the instance's callbacks to intercept allocation / deallocation events.
 For example, you can bind the latter to calculate your own memory statistics.
 Please note that memory recording is disabled within these callbacks; if it were enabled and you made an allocation, there would be an infinite recursion!

 The exposed structure types of `TinyLeakCheck::` (accessible when "[tinyleakcheck.hpp](tinyleakcheck/tinyleakcheck.hpp)" is `#include`d) may also be directly useful.
-In particular, `TinyLeakCheck::ArrayStack<...>` is a complete (albeit simple) datastructure that implements a statically sized array on the stack, and `TinyLeakCheck::StackTrace` is a general-purpose stack-trace generator—simply construct an instance anywhere, and it will record the current stack!
+In particular, `TinyLeakCheck::ArrayStack<⋯>` is a complete (albeit simple) datastructure that implements a statically sized array on the stack, and `TinyLeakCheck::StackTrace` is a general-purpose stack-trace generator—simply construct an instance anywhere, and it will record the current stack!

 Note: if you don't call `TinyLeakCheck::prevent_linker_elison()`, then the linker will probably remove the entire leak checker.
 You might actually do this deliberately to some effect—e.g. by omitting the call in release mode to optimize it out (albeit by default it is optimized out in release mode anyway).